 - I am comfortable sharing my opinion at an all-hands meeting.
 Asking this will tell you how confident employees feel about opening up to the company.
 If someone strongly disagrees, that's an indication that you need to further probe the problem; for example, is it because they don't expect people to listen or because they're not sure what avenue follow to bring an opinion up?

-An employee's relationship with their manager is one of the most important working relationships, and asking about management can tell you two main things.
-One is whether your managers are doing what they are supposed to be doing in accordance with your policies.
-The other is whether your management policies are working.
+An employee's relationship with their manager is one of the most important working relationships.
+Asking about management can tell you two main things: whether your managers are acting in accordance with your policies, and whether your management policies are working.

 - My manager demonstrates an interest in my well-being.
 While the responses to this question can vary by manager, if the majority of respondents don't feel their managers care, it's more than a case-by-case problem — it's a systematic lack of support from the top down.

 - I feel comfortable giving feedback to my manager.
-If an employee can be honest with their manager about the manager's performance, that is an indicator that an employee and a manager have built a strong working relationship.
+If an employee can be honest with their manager about the manager's performance, that is an indicator that the two have built a strong working relationship.

 - My manager has the technical expertise required to effectively manage me.* This is a good question to ask when a manager is going through all the right motions — the 1:1s, the public praise, the problem solving — but a team is still disengaged.
 Even the best-intentioned manager will fail if they don't have the tools to support their team.

 - I feel comfortable asking for help if I do not have the skills required to meet my goals (+ comment box).
 Adding a comment box here allows employees to elaborate on their discomfort.
 Is their manager not receptive?
 Do they feel that a time crunch on their productivity leaves no opportunity to ask questions?

 Try it out yourself